YerayHernandezBethencourt/YerayHernandezBethencourt/README.md

 **Full-Stack Developer AI specialized**
 ------------------------------------

-😉 I am a junior **Full Stack Developer specialized in Artificial Intelligence Solutions**.
+😉 I am a junior **Data Scientitst specialized in Artificial Intelligence Solutions**.
 My passion is driving progress through creative solutions, which led me to develop my own AI-based startup.
 I am always seeking new challenges and opportunities to apply my knowledge and creativity.

 💻 As a developer, my focus lies in continuous learning and exploring new solutions.
 I strongly believe in collaboration and the exchange of ideas as the engines for technological advancement.